veljkozz/Assembler-Linker-Emulator/README.md

 # Assembler-Linker-Emulator

-Chain of tools(assembler, linker, emulator) written in C++, Flex and Bison for compiling and executing assembly code.
+Toolchain(assembler, linker, emulator) written in C++, Flex and Bison for compiling and executing assembly code.
 Project on the System Software course, School of Electrical Engineering, Belgrade.

 * Two-pass assembler